Dubinsky scores twice and Blue Jackets beat Canes 4-1

-COLUMBUS, Ohio (AP) -- Brandon Dubinsky ended a 17-game scoring drought with two goals, Boone Jenner had a goal and an assist and the Columbus Blue Jackets beat the Carolina Hurricanes 4-1 on Tuesday night.
+COLUMBUS, Ohio (AP) -- Brandon Dubinsky hadn't scored a goal since Dec.
+9 at Detroit, a 17-game stretch during which he had chances but couldn't find the back of the net.
+The drought ended Tuesday night, maybe helping Columbus end a team-wide lull in the process.

-Lukas Sedlak also scored for Columbus, and Ryan Murray and Cam Atkinson had a pair of assists each.
-All-Star Sergei Bobrovsky returned after missing the past three games because of illness and made 24 saves.
+Dubinsky scored in the second and third periods, Boone Jenner had a goal and an assist and the Blue Jackets beat the Carolina Hurricanes 4-1.

 The Blue Jackets got their third win in seven games since ending a 16-game winning streak and pulled even with Washington atop the unforgiving Metropolitan Division.